-As we all know, Disney fairy tales tend to follow a certain recipe and Frozen is no different – one handsome prince; a doe eyed princess (x2 this time around); a pinch of too-adult-for-the-kids humor; a dab of peril; simmer until you achieve happily ever after; and voila you have movie magic.
+As we all know, Disney fairy tales tend to follow a certain recipe and Frozen is no different: one handsome prince + a doe eyed princess (times two this time around) + a pinch of too-adult-for-the-kids humor + a dab of peril + a simmer until you achieve happily ever after = movie magic.

-About 15 minutes into the movie we see that ‘Frozen’ also calls for another common theme (spoiler: death) when the princesses’ father and mother are killed in a blink-and-you’ll-miss-it moment wrapped up in the later 1 minute and 30 seconds of what starts out as one of the film’s sweetest songs.
-First we see a boat carrying the King and Queen of Arendelle get sucked into a stormy sea then flash to an image of servants covering their portrait, flash to an image of their daughter Anna standing at what appears to be a funeral, and flash to Anna and her and her sister sad and alone.
-The most overt reference to what happened was when Anna says to her sister Elsa, ‘we only have each other’.
+About fifteen minutes into the movie, we see that Frozen also calls for another common theme (spoiler alert: death) when the princesses’ father and mother are killed in a blink-and-you’ll-miss-it moment wrapped up in the later 1 minute and 30 seconds of what starts out as one of the film’s sweetest songs.
+First, we see a boat carrying the King and Queen of Arendelle get sucked into a stormy sea.
+Then, we flash to an image of servants covering their portrait, to an image of their daughter Anna standing at what appears to be a funeral, and to Anna and her sister sad and alone.
+The most overt reference to what happened was when Anna says to her sister Elsa, ‘We only have each other.’
 That’s it.

-As an adult it took ME about 30 seconds to realize what happened and then another 30 seconds to contemplate how to quickly explain their death to my kids who were now looking at me all like, “why are the pretty girls sad?”.
-Leaving only about 30 seconds to whisper, “THEIR MOMMY AND DADDY DIED”, before the movie flashes forward a few years (I think?) to a much happier and non-griefy time.
-I was left thinking, “Gee I hope their death wasn’t an integral part of the plot because there’s no way my kids understand what just happened.”
+As an adult, it took ME about 30 seconds to realize what happened and then another 30 seconds to contemplate how to quickly explain their death to my kids who were now looking at me all like, “Why are the pretty girls sad?”
+With only 30 seconds to whisper, “THEIR MOMMY AND DADDY DIED” before the movie flashes forward a few years (I think?) to a much happier and non-griefy time, I was left thinking, “Gee I hope their death wasn’t an integral part of the plot because there’s no way my kids understand what just happened.”

-I’m not sure I would go so far as to say this was definitively a ‘teachable moment’.
-In this instance Disney kind of leaves it up to you and honestly, depending on the child’s age and awareness, you may not feel the need to talk about it.
+I’m not sure I would go so far as to say this was definitively a ‘teachable moment.’
+In this instance, Disney kind of leaves it up to you and, depending on the child’s age and awareness, you may not feel the need to talk about it.
 If you do, you may want to keep the following tips in mind.
-In fact it may not hurt to keep these tips in your back pocket when watching any movie with a child.
+In fact, it may not hurt to keep these tips in your back pocket when watching any movie with a child.
 Not every movie warrants a conversation, but most children’s movies have a conflict and a moral lesson in there somewhere.

 - Observe how the child responds to what they’re watching.